semrush/intergalactic/website/docs2/components/color-picker/color-picker.md

 A list of colors can include either a single ColorPicker.Item or multiple ones, which are preview swatches that display all available color values.

-@table-caption List of colors and its items
+Table: List of colors and its items

 | ColorPicker.Item     | List of ColorPicker.Items                             |
 | -------------------- | ----------------------------------------------------- |